 What's wrong with focusing on issues?

-Notice how they're gonna have to focus on North Korea, which helps them.
+Notice how they're going to have to focus on North Korea, which helps them.

-Uh everything is looked at through the prism uh of a political issue.
+Everything is looked at through the prism of a political issue.

-Then on uh Friday night, PBS, uh, Washington Week in Review, host Gwen Eifel, uh not Washington, it's just Washington Week.
+Then on Friday night, PBS, Washington Week in Review, host Gwen Eiffel, not Washington, it is Washington Week.

 Is it Washington Week in Review or Washington Week?

-Now it's instantly become part, either a weapon or a shield in this great uh constant uh ideological and partisan war that defines Washington.
+Now, it's instantly become part either a weapon or a shield in this great, constant ideological and partisan war that defines Washington.

-You saw that with Dennis Haster, went on uh talk radio Rush Wimbaugh said, look, see what the Democrats are doing.
+You saw that with Dennis Hastert when on talk radio, Rush Wimbaugh said, Look, see what the Democrats are doing.

-So instantly sort of uh uh sort of deteriorated into uh conspiracy theory and sort of mutual recriminations.
+So it instantly sort of sort of deteriorated into conspiracy theory and sort of mutual recrimination.

-It's only because Hastert came on this program that it be it became a partisan story.
+It's only because Hastert came on this program that it became a partisan story.

 I don't even need a comment, folks.

-Saturday, reliable sources, CNN Howard Kurtz discussing my interview with Denny Haster, says this to Steve Roberts.
+Saturday, reliable sources, CNN Howard Kurtz, discussing my interview with Denny Hastert, says this to Steve Roberts.

 Here's what Rush Limbaugh had to say during his interview with the speaker.

-It's clear to me that what the uh Democrats are doing here and some sort of uh cooperation with some in the media is to suppress conservative turnout by making it look like you guys knew this all along, but because you're so interested in holding the house rather than protecting children that you covered it up.
+It's clear to me that what the Democrats are doing here in some sort of cooperation with some in the media is to suppress conservative turnout by making it look like you guys knew this all along, but because you're so interested in holding the House rather than protecting children that you covered it up.

 The media cooperating and trying to suppress conservative turnout?